icure/medtech-docs/sdks/how-to/how-to-filter-data-with-advanced-search-criteria.md

 ```
 </details>

-In this case, the method will return all the patients that the hcp with id `healthcarePartyId` can access, born between the
+In this case, the method will return all the patients that the {{hcp}} with id `healthcarePartyId` can access, born between the
 11th of December 1939 and the 3rd of February 1952, and whose gender is `female`.
 The result will be sorted by date of
 birth in ascending order.
 If you don't specify the sorting key the data may still be ordered according to some field, but we do not guarantee that this will be a consistent behaviour.